y-js/y-map/README.md

 # Map Type for [Yjs](https://github.com/y-js/yjs)

-Manage map-lik data with this shareable list type.
-You can insert and delete arbitrary objects (also custom types for Yjs) in the list type.
+Manage map-like data with this shareable map type.
+You can insert and delete arbitrary objects (also custom types for Yjs).

 ## Use it!
 Retrieve this with bower or npm.